 - Do cover your skin.
 Oil burns are no fun.
 Make sure all exposed skin is covered when working with the fryer.
 Non-slip shoes are a good idea too.

 - Do remove the innards.
 Most frozen turkeys come with the giblets and a few other organs inside a plastic bag, and you definitely don’t want to fry that!

 - Do use oil with a high smoke point.
 Peanut oil is always a good option or, if you have peanut allergies, soybean oil works just fine.

 - Do let the oil cool before disposing.
 Frying oil can hold heat for a very long time, give it a few hours to cool down before you put it into your disposal container.

 - Don’t overfill the frying pot.
 While your turkey is still in the package, place it in the pot and cover it with water until it’s reached the desired level.
 Remove the turkey and draw a line where the water comes up to on the pot.
 Fill the oil to this line when you’re ready to fry and you’ll always have just the right amount of oil.

 - Don’t fry inside.
 It’s just a bad idea.
 Always fry outdoors on a level surface.
 In fact, you should be at least 10 feet away from any kind of structure while frying.

 - Don’t ever use water to extinguish a grease fire.
 Always use a fire extinguisher and have it handy at all times.

 - Don’t go bigger than 12-14 lbs.
 To allow for proper and thorough cooking, it’s a good idea to keep the weight of your turkey under this threshold.

 - Don’t leave the fryer unattended.
 You should always be on hand in case there are any spills, you need to adjust the temperature, or extinguish a fire.

 - Don’t put marinade under the turkey skin.
-You can use a marinade if you are deep frying, but it needs to be injected deep into the meat and allowed to sit for several hours before frying.
+You can use a marinade, but it needs to be injected deep into the meat and allowed to sit for several hours before frying.